 The most critical areas of judgment in applying the acquisition method include selecting the appropriate valuation techniques and assumptions that are used to measure the acquired assets and assumed liabilities at fair value, particularly for inventory, contingent consideration, trade names, developed technologies, including design libraries, and customer relationships.
 The fair value of acquired inventory is based on manufacturer invoice cost, curtailments, and market data.
 The significant estimates used to value contingent consideration are future earnings and discount rates.
 Management estimated the fair value of the trade names and developed technologies using the relief from royalty method and customer relationships using the multiperiod excess earnings method.
 The fair value determination of the trade names and design libraries required management to make significant estimates and assumptions related to future revenues and the selection of the royalty rate and discount rate.
-The fair value determination of the customer relationships require management to make significant estimates and assumptions related to future revenues attributable to existing customers, future EBITDA margins and the selection of the customer attrition rate and discount rate.
-Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on the determination of the fair value.
+The fair value determination of the customer relationships require management to make significant estimates and assumptions related to future revenues and the selection of the customer relationships and the selection of the customer attributable to existing customers, future EBITDA margins and the selection of the determination of the fair value.